-It is also possible to come in for therapy not fully knowing what it is you’d like to change, or where it is you’re looking to end up.
-You may just know that you’re feeling anxious, uncomfortable, unfulfilled, or otherwise.
+It is okay to come in for therapy not fully knowing what it is you’d like to change, or where it is you’re looking to end up.
 This is okay and actually very common.
-These answers aren’t needed in order to start therapy, and often end up taking shape organically as the process moves forward.
+You may know that something needs to change or is feeling unsettled, though not be sure of what or how.
+The answers often take shape organically as the process unfolds.

 Nathan Feiles is an integrative psychotherapist and contemporary relational analyst in full time private practice in New York City.
-He works with individuals, couples, and groups locally, as well as with individuals nationally and internationally via online coaching.
+He works with people locally (in NYC) in-person and online, and also provides teletherapy for people who live in California or Massachusetts.
+In addition, Nathan provides online video coaching nationally and internationally.

 Articles & Interviews

-Nathan has been a regularly featured writer on various areas of mental health and relationships on PsychCentral.com and TheMighty.com, and has also been a guest writer for Migraine.com for his work helping people emotionally cope with migraines.
-His articles have also been featured on many mental health websites around the web.
+Nathan has been a regularly featured writer on various areas of mental health and relationships on PsychCentral.com and TheMighty.com.
+His articles have also been featured on many mental health websites as well as migraine.com.
 His interview credits include (though are not limited to) the Huffington Post, BravoTV.com, the Fear of Flying School, and he has appeared on several radio shows and podcasts in the U.S. and U.K. for his various areas of specialty.

 Contact Nathan with questions or to schedule an appointment.